 - The free RAC Report Pothole app uses GPS to quickly identify where you are and can send a report to your local council automatically.
 You can send up to three photos of the pothole as well as signage problems, street light problems and more.
 It's available on iOS and Android.

 - If the council makes you an offer you should give it proper consideration even if you are not entirely happy.
 If you wish to fight on, your next option will be to take court action.
-Provided your claim is for under £10,000 (£5,00 in Scotland) you can go to Small Claims court.
+Provided your claim is for less than £10,000 (£5,000 in Scotland) you can go to Small Claims court.
 You won’t need a solicitor and you can issue proceedings online via their MoneyClaim Online system.

 It won’t be easy!

 The council will vigorously defend itself under section 58 of the Highways Act (which basically states they just have to prove they have taken ‘reasonable’ care of the road).